devilesk/dota-vision-simulation/README.md

 `mapImageDataPath` - path to map data image, "www/map_data.png"

-`onReadyCallback` - callback executed when map data is loaded and vision simulation is ready.
+`onReadyCallback(err)` - callback executed when map data is loaded and vision simulation is ready.
+Returns an error object if an exception occurred.

 ### Methods